Sure Dividend

 Business Overview

-Kohl’s has gone through some tumultuous times in recent years, and that resulted in a slight shrinking of the store base, which now stands at just over 1,000.
-The company was founded in 1988, it generates more than $17 billion in annual sales, and trades with a market cap of under $3 billion.
+Kohl’s has gone through some tumultuous times in recent years, and that resulted in a slight shrinking of the store base, which now stands at just over 1,100.

 Growth Prospects

-Kohl’s has a very spotty history of earnings growth in the past decade.
-The company has experienced what amount to boom and bust cycles in earnings, which not only makes it very difficult to maintain a dividend payment, but also for investors to have some sort of reasonable expectation of what the company might earn at any particular time.
+This not only makes it very difficult to maintain a dividend payment, but also for investors to have some sort of reasonable expectation of what the company might earn in a given year.

 The company believes it can achieve $2 billion in annual revenue with Sephora, which it says is “highly accretive” to profit margins.
 This is, in our view, the best chance Kohl’s has to achieve meaningful earnings growth in the years to come.